gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ❌ Only the <i>Collection Administrator</i> role can publish records on GBIForg.
 The steps described in this section are unavailable for users with only the <i>Data Digitizer</i> role.
 </div>

-1. Choose if you want to publish your data from the Import layer (select **📤Import Layer** in the filters) or from the Encoded layer (select **📤Encoded Layer** in the filters)
+1. If you want to publish the Import layer version of your data, select **📤Import Layer** in the Layers setting.
-2. Click on **🌐Publish**.
+2. If you want to publish the Encoded layer version of your data, select **📤Encoded Layer** in the Layers setting.
+3. If you want to publish a selected set of your data, select the **Filters** you want to apply.
+4. If you want to publish your entire dataset, clear all filters in the **🎚️Filters** and click on the **All records** box of the Quick-filters
+5. When ready with the set of records you want to publish, click on **🌐Publish**.

 --- A three-steps pop-up window _Publication of Records_ has opened. ---

 1. (Step 1️⃣ of 3️⃣) Publication of Records
-- The text informs you of the number of records you are about to publish and if you need to create a new dataset.
+- The text informs you of the number of records you are about to publish and if you need to create a new dataset. ⚠️If you selected more records than the number displayed in this part, please check the [Error messages page](/en/dagi-error-messages#unpublished-records){:target="_blank"} for a precise description on why.
 - For the first publication of your DAGI dataset, the option to **Create new dataset** is automatically set.
 - For the following publications of your DAGI dataset, the hyperlink to the existing dataset is provided.<br><br>
 2. Click on **Next**.
 3. (Step 2️⃣ of 3️⃣) Target Dataset
 - The text informs you on the metadata information of your GBIF dataset.